NamtaoProductions/namtao-com/src/site/notes/Rust-is-the-new-C.md

   - And even got on the objective-C train with iphone app development
   - during the AI explosion, she was writing GPU AI code, using Nvidia's CUDA platform, you guessed it, written in C
   - HER SKILLS ARE STILL RELEVANT NOW SHE'S RETIRED
-    - She can still do everything TODAY
-    - how wild is that!
-Compare this to every other field
-    - Not just teaching her skills, but the code she writes is relevant still, and will be, very likely, for her whole life
-    - She remains a core contributor to a dozen open source projects that run on millions of machines around the world
+    - She can still do everything TODAY - how wild is that!
+Compare this to every other field.
+Not just teaching her skills, but the code she writes is relevant still, and will be, very likely, for her whole life.
+She remains a core contributor to a dozen open source projects that run on millions of machines around the world.

-  - A whole career in a single language, compare that to the 12 new javascript preprocessors that came out yesterday!
+A whole career in a single language, compare that to the 12 new javascript preprocessors that came out yesterday!

 Grace's career sounds much more relaxing, doesn't it?
 (null pointers notwithstanding, of course)
-This is my pitch to you for your future, if you learn Rust TODAY:
+This is my pitch to you for your future, if you learn Rust TODAY.

 <!--section: 2.5-->